Getting started with OU study

 Studying your module

 Your study will either be entirely online, or a combination of online and printed module materials.
-Any printed module materials will be sent through the post.

 If you have additional requirements, we offer alternative format materials.
 We’ll ask you to let us know before you start your first module.